serkanbaysak/Visual-Studio-C-Programming/README.md

 # Visual Studio-C

++ This is regarding Visual Studio, not Visual Studio Code.

++ Intellisense is giving unexpected error before building.

++ In the The platforms my code is working. (onlinegdb.com , codeblocks)

-+ Visual Studio does not compile the .c code which can also seen in attachment.
++ Visual Studio does not build correctly the .c code which can also seen in attachment.

 + Visual studio IDE does not working when I was try with .c file extension.